Yorkshire cycling website

 The Cinder Track follows the route of the old railway from Scarborough to Whitby.
 The railway was in use from 1885 to 1965, and after it closed, Scarborough Borough Council bought the line.
 The track ballast was made from cinders rather than crushed stone, hence the name the Cinder Track.

 Today, long sections of it could more accurately be called the Puddles, Mud, and Stones Track, as little or no maintenance has been done for a long time, perhaps since 1965, and much of the surface is a wreck.
-Sustrans is aware of this, and is coordinating a consultation and plan to restore the Cinder Track - see plans for restoration below.
+Sustrans and Scarborough BC are aware of this, and the council is coordinating a plan to restore the Cinder Track - see plans for restoration below.
+In March 2019, the DfT announced funding to restore a short section of the track in Whitby.
 The route is well signposted all the way along.